DataDog/integrations-core/hivemq/README.md

 ##### Metric collection

-1. Edit the `hivemq.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your hivemq performance data.
+1. Edit the `hivemq.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your HiveMQ performance data.
    See the [sample hivemq.d/conf.yaml][3] for all available configuration options.

    This check has a limit of 350 metrics per instance.
 The number of returned metrics is indicated in the info page.